 The attorney must then prove that your damages resulted from the infestation arising from the facility’s negligence.
 Damages can involve any economic losses you sustained, such as medical treatment or the cost of items that had to be discarded.
 They can also include non-economic damages, such as emotional distress caused by the infestation.

 The nursing home/residential care facility should not be charging their residents for any part of the cost to exterminate the bed bugs if the issue was due to their negligence.
 Compensation could even extend to your family members if they were affected.

 Because we focus exclusively on negligence cases, we know how to pursue bed bug claims.
-If you or your loved one is a victim of a bed bug infestation in the Los Angeles or San Francisco Bay areas, contact us today to discuss your options.
+If you or your loved one is a victim of a bed bug infestation in the Los Angeles or San Francisco Bay areas, contact us online or give us a call at 888-495-9272 today to discuss your options.
 We are here to help.